winniepukki/trinat-pwa/README.md

 # CCPS-1411NB/20

-- [Developer guide](https://docs.cream.camp/) - learn how to develop the Software product
+- [Developer guide](https://docs.cream.camp/) - learn how to develop the Software product with the official Winniepukki Docs documentation

 ## Table of contents
 - Prerequisites